-- 1.78 Partial Guardian: an individual appointed by the court to exercise limited authority on behalf of the recipient for specified areas of consent. - 1.79 Person In Loco Parentis: an individual recognized by the court who assumes the rights, duties and responsibilities of a parent as demonstrated by the fact that the individual exercises parental functions such as the care and supervision of the child/minor. - 1.80 Person Centered Planning: a process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and that honors the individual's preferences, choices and abilities.
-The person centered planning process involves families, friends and professionals as the individual desires or requires. - 1.81 Personal Service Workers (PSWs): those individuals whose occupations involve close personal contact with recipients but whose risk of exposure to bodily fluids is minimal (e.g., hairdressers, barbers, therapists, counselors, etc.) - 1.82 Photograph: includes still pictures, motion pictures or videotaped reproductions. - 1.83 Physical Intervention: the use of DCH- and/or CMH-approved techniques, by trained personnel to assist a recipient in regaining self-control, to prevent injury or harm to one's self or others or to prevent substantial property damage. - 1.84 Physical Management: means a technique used by staff as an emergency intervention to restrict the movement of a recipient by direct physical contact in order to prevent the recipient from harming himself, herself, or others. - 1.85 Restraint: the use of a physical device to restrict an individual's movement.
-Restraint does not include the use of a device primarily intended to provide anatomical support. - 1.86 Physician: may also include psychiatrist and physician's assistant. - 1.87 Plenary Guardian: an individual appointed by the court to exercise full authority on behalf of the recipient.
+- 1.77 Partial Guardian: An individual appointed by the court to exercise limited authority on behalf of the recipient for specified areas of consent. - 1.78 Person In Loco Parentis: An individual recognized by the court who assumes the rights, duties and responsibilities of a parent as demonstrated by the fact that the individual exercises parental functions such as the care and supervision of the child/minor. - 1.79 Person Centered Planning: A process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and that honors the individual's preferences, choices and abilities.
+The person-centered planning process involves families, friends and professionals as the individual desires or requires. - 1.80 Personal Service Workers (PSWs): Those individuals whose occupations involve close personal contact with recipients but whose risk of exposure to bodily fluids is minimal (e.g., hairdressers, barbers, therapists, counselors, etc.) - 1.81 Photograph: Includes still pictures, motion pictures or videotaped reproductions. - 1.82 Physical Intervention: The use of MDHHS- and/or The Right Door for Hope, Recovery and Wellness-approved techniques, by trained personnel to assist a recipient in regaining self-control, to prevent injury or harm to one's self or others or to prevent substantial property damage. - 1.83 Physical Management: A technique used by staff as an emergency intervention to restrict the movement of a recipient by direct physical contact in order to prevent the recipient from harming himself, herself, or others. - 1.84 Restraint: The use of a physical device to restrict an individual's movement.
+Restraint does not include the use of a device primarily intended to provide anatomical support. - 1.85 Physician: May also include psychiatrist and physician's assistant. - 1.86 Plenary Guardian: An individual appointed by the court to exercise full authority on behalf of the recipient.